 - Passenger Transportation Regulatory Division's inspection station facility and the main downtown office are closed until further notice.

 - Drivers whose chauffeur registrations expire during this period will be allowed to operate with their current license.

 - No late fees will be imposed for expired inspection or chauffeur registration.

-All Head Start/Early Head Start locations are closed until April 15.
+All Head Start/Early Head Start locations are open.